This post may contain affiliate links. Please see my disclosure policy.

 - 1 Tbsp coarse sugar

 - Prepare dough: For the crust, combine flour, salt, and sugar in a food processor.
 Add cubed butter and process for 10 seconds, just until the mixture resembles coarse meal.
 With the food processor running, add 2 tablespoons ice water in a steady stream through feed tube.
 If needed, add additional ice water 1 tablespoon at a time, and process just until dough holds together in large clumps (no more than 30 seconds).
-Wrap dough in plastic and flatten slightly to form a disc.
+Divide dough into two equal portions.
+Wrap each portion in plastic and flatten slightly to form a disc.
 Chill in the refrigerator at least 1 hour (or up to 2 days, or place in a freezer bag and freeze up to 1 month).

 - Roll dough: Place one disc of dough on a floured board and dust dough with flour.
 Roll out dough (roll dough in one direction, then lift up dough and rotate a quarter turn and roll, then repeat) until dough is a 12 to 13-inch circle.
 If dough starts to stick, use a bench scraper to lift dough from board.
 Transfer dough to a 9-inch pie pan.
 Trim overhang to 1 inch and chill for 10 minutes.